Hanabi (card game): AI challenge

 In 2019, DeepMind proposed Hanabi as an ideal game with which to establish a new benchmark for artificial intelligence research in cooperative play.

 In self-play mode, the challenge is to develop a program which can learn from scratch to play well with other instances of itself.
 Such programs achieve only about 15 points per game as of 2019, far worse than hand-coded programs.
 However, this gap has narrowed significantly as of 2020, with the Simplified Action Decoder achieving scores around 24.

 Ad hoc team play is a far greater challenge for AI, because "Hanabi elevates reasoning about the beliefs and intentions of other agents to the foreground".
 Playing at human levels with ad hoc teams requires the algorithms to learn and develop communication conventions and strategies over time with other players via a theory of mind.
 Computer programs developed for self-play fail badly when playing on ad hoc teams, since they don't know how to learn to adapt to the way other players play.
 Hu et al. demonstrated that learning symmetry-invariant strategies helps AI agents avoid learning uninterpretable conventions, improving their performance when matched with separately trained AI agents (scoring around 22), and with humans (scoring around 16 vs. a baseline self-play model that scored around 9).

 DeepMind released an open source code framework to facilitate research, called the Hanabi Learning Environment.

+Complexity

+Hanabi has been studied from the perspective of combinatorial game theory.
+A single-player, perfect-information variant of Hanabi where the aim is to determine if there is a winning sequence in which to play cards without exceeding the hand size has been shown to be NP-hard.